mphbo/tinyapp/README.md

 # TinyAPP project
 #### A full stack web app that creates short URLs and uses them to redirect to the original long and bulky ones.
-It was created with Node and Express
+It was created with Node and Express.

 ## Final Product